- Rapid Reference 🚀

-- This is frequently seen in patients remaining on lactulose for the treatment of hepatic encephalopathy.
+- This is frequently seen in patients with ongoing water losses (e.g., ongoing use of lactulose for the treatment of hepatic encephalopathy).

 - Up-titrate the free water as needed to achieve your target sodium.
 Don't be afraid – if you overshoot slightly it will be fine.

 is ICU admission required for elderly patients with severe hypernatremia?

 The most common cause of severe hypernatremia in the emergency department is an elderly patient with dementia who has difficulty eating and drinking.
 These patients may gradually develop profound hypernatremia (e.g., sodium >170 mEq/L).
 This will trigger panic and a desire to admit the patient to the ICU.
 However, ICU admission is generally not needed for these patients for the following reasons.

 - Hypernatremia in this situation represents a free water deficit.

 - Since humans are incapable of generating water, it is unlikely that the patient will suddenly overcorrect (and abruptly drop their sodium level).

 - The only way that over-correction could occur is if the patient abruptly woke up and started drinking lots of water.

 - Sodium over-correction is generally seen in hyponatremia, due to rapid excretion of free water.
 This mechanism cannot occur in patients with hypernatremia due to a water deficit.